Rocket Science: Chapter 2 – A haircut, red dust and Octomaids

 Polidori’s Date with Destiny: An Elaborate Fiction

-John PolidoriBeneath its weight man pauses in his willAnd crouches at the dark-robed phantom’s feet : The Fall of the Angels, To The Deity, John Polidori, 1821 My eyes struggled towards the lazy light from my half-open window.
+John PolidoriBeneath its weight man pauses in his willAnd crouches at the dark-robed phantom’s feet : The Fall of the Angels, To The Deity, John Polidori, 1821 My eyes struggled towards the lazy light from the half-open window.
 I rolled on the bed delirious, my eyes stared at the wooden floor.
 I just managed to incline …

 Continue reading “Polidori’s Date with Destiny: An Elaborate Fiction”